-The view of Venice from the top of San Marco campanile (St. Mark Bell Tower) at sunset is beyond mesmerizing.
+The views of Venice from the top of San Marco campanile (St. Mark Bell Tower) at sunset is beyond mesmerizing.
 It’s magical!
 Looking down at the red-tiled roofs and a host of unique architectural designs, I had goosebumps that I’d remember forever.
-Yes, Venice is crowded with tourists and even on the campanile but seeing the Canal City from above gave me a different perspective of the crowded alleys and waterways.
+Yes, Venice is crowded with tourists and even on the campanile but seeing Canal City from above gave me a different perspective of the crowded alleys and waterways.
 The domes of Basilica di San Marco (St. Mark’s Basilica) are so close that you’d think they’re within your reach.
-The sea that surrounds the island is teeming with ferries, boats and gondolas bussing around and about.
+The sea that surrounds the island is teeming with ferries, boats, and gondolas bussing around and about.
 The afternoon sun turns everything the city has to offer into a world so far yet so familiar when you’re in Italy.
-On a good summer day, you’ll see all the neighbouring islands as colourful as Venice.
+On a good summer day, you’ll see all the neighboring islands as colorful as Venice.

-Don’t just see as far as your eyes can see but keep your eyes on the sculptures that stand on top of every buildings that surround the campanile.
+Don’t just see as far as your eyes can see but keep your eyes on the sculptures that stand on top of every building that surrounds the campanile.
 The San Marco Square below you is one huge public space that slowly transforms as the sun is setting.
 Outdoor tables and chairs are neatly arranged for the diners, complete with uniformed waiters and candle lights.
-A romantic night ahead is fully set up for lovers, honeymooners, random stranger dates and, probably, for a happy solo traveler. 😉
+A romantic night ahead is fully set up for lovers, honeymooners, random stranger dates, and, probably, for a happy solo traveler. 😉

 Venice is expensive.
 Like, really expensive.
-That’s why a lot of backpackers would go on a day trip from Milan or from Bologna.
+That’s why many backpackers would go on a day trip from Milan or Bologna.
 If you decide to stay for a night or two, try Venezia Naturalmente.
 It’s the cheapest I could find in the city.
-It’s walking distance to everything, including the water taxi, San Marco Square and two major bridges that connect to the other side of the Grand Canal.
-The staff are friendly and they’d help you navigate the city.
-It’s clean and it’s also in a quiet area.
+It’s within walking distance to everything, including the water taxi, San Marco Square, and two major bridges connecting to the Grand Canal’s other side.
+The staff is friendly, and they’d help you navigate the city.
+It’s clean, and it’s also in a quiet area.

-From San Marco Campanile, it’s an easy 2 minutes walk to Venice’s most photographed bridge, the Bridge of Sighs.
+From San Marco Campanile, it’s an easy two-minute walk to Venice’s most photographed bridge, the Bridge of Sighs.